EU-web-eucossa/notification_service/README.md

     "abc@xyz.com"
   ],
   "subject": "Test subject",
-  "message": "This is email for two recipients"
+  "message": "This is email for two recipients", "version":2
 }
 ```